Wang Xiuyun: Death

-Mediacorp actress Xiang Yun was one of the first few to pay tribute to the veteran actress.
-The duo appeared in several productions together including local Mandarin series Housewives' Holiday (煮妇的假期).

-On her Instagram account, Xiang Yun broke the news of Wang’s death.
+Wang died from kidney failure on 9 August 2017.
+Actress Xiang Yun first broke the news of Wang's death on her Instagram.
 The actress shared that “her heart was heavy after hearing the news of Aunty Wang’s death”.

 She described the late Wang as having “a sweet smile, big round eyes and a sweet voice” adding that she was always approachable and took care of her younger colleagues.
-Aside from Xiang Yun, other past and present Mediacorp stars such as Zheng Geping, Hong Huifang and Chen Xiuhuan turned up at Wang’s wake at Ang Mo Kio Avenue 8.
+Aside from Xiang Yun, other past and present Mediacorp stars such as Zheng Geping, Hong Huifang and Chen Xiuhuan turned up at Wang's wake at Ang Mo Kio Avenue 8.

 Wang is survived by her only daughter Ms Han Hua.